jacobrvl/urban-octo-robot/README.md

 - MUI

 ## Notes
-- As it was pride weekend in Amsterdam I added a custom rainbow header.
+- As it was pride weekend in Amsterdam I added a custom rainbow header. (try hovering over it).

 ## Extensions
 To keep the assignment within the timeframe I have not implemented all that I wanted.
 I just wanted to note some extensions: